 The Ford Foundation Global Fellowship aims to identify and connect emerging leaders from across the globe who are advancing innovative ideas and solutions to combat inequality—and give them the support to work better, faster, and deeper.
 Fellows will attend multi-day convenings, held in different regions across the world and learn from site visits, guest speakers, and other experiences.
 Fellows will also develop and pursue an Individual Learning Plan to advance their own leadership development.
 Fellows receive a $25,000 stipend and all travel costs are paid.
 Candidates must be nominated, learn more at the website.

 The Institute’s fellowship program is offered free of charge to arts managers from across the U.S. and around the world who are selected through a competitive application process.
 These fellows attend a 4-week program in residence at the University of Maryland each spring for three consecutive years.
 Fellowships include intensive academic training in nonprofit management, finance, planning, fundraising, evaluation, and marketing and access to leaders of cultural institutions from throughout the United States, including site visits to select institutions.
-Applicants must have a minimum of 5 years working experience in an administrative capacity in an art or cultural organization and currently serve as an executive or department head with decision-making authority.
+Applicants must have a minimum of 5 years of working experience in an administrative capacity in an art or cultural organization and currently serve as an executive or department head with decision-making authority.

 The Global Changemaker Fellowship is a 10-month online advancement program is intended to interface and develop a pipeline of Social Change Leaders who are focused on handling challenges in their local communities.
-Over the course of the program, the Fellows continue with implementing their initiative while participating in immersive workshops, training, and mentorship.
+Throughout the program, the Fellows continue with implementing their initiative while participating in immersive workshops, training, and mentorship.
 The fellowship equips changemakers with an opportunity to get access to global knowledge, community, training, and tools to become more effective collaborators of change and grow their initiatives.
 The program seeks leaders aged 13-30 with an entrepreneurial mindset.

 The Gratitude Network Fellowship supports scale-stage social enterprises (non-profit or for-profit) serving children and youth.
 Through a year-long leadership development program, the Gratitude Network helps these organizations expand their reach.
-Fellows are matched and meet monthly with a highly-skilled Coach, receive support from expert advisors to help tackle operational and execution issues, meet regularly by video with their Fellow Cohort for a leadership roundtable and are invited to topical Growth Webinars and the annual Leadership Summit.
-Applicants must lead a social enterprise that is at least one-year-old and the social enterprise must have at least two full-time employees (including the Applicant).
+Fellows are matched and meet monthly with a highly-skilled Coach, receive support from expert advisors to help tackle operational and execution issues, meet regularly by video with their Fellow Cohort for a leadership roundtable, and are invited to topical Growth Webinars and the annual Leadership Summit.
+Applicants must lead a social enterprise that is at least one year old and the social enterprise must have at least two full-time employees (including the Applicant).

 Each year the Mira Fellowship accepts a small cohort from across the globe to create compassionate actionable visions for our future.
-Mid-career professionals are given the opportunity to rethink the world’s most pressing issues and develop actionable plans for change.
+Mid-career professionals are allowed to rethink the world’s most pressing issues and develop actionable plans for change.
 Fellows receive four onsite summits, coaching, cohort collaboration, a research travel stipend of $5,000, and access to experts in the fellow’s field of study.
 Check the website for early deadlines.

 The Morgridge Acceleration Program (MAP) Fellowship matches nonprofit executives, called MAP Mentors, with emerging leaders, called MAP Fellows, looking to create a positive impact while developing professional skill sets and networks.
-MAP Mentors commit to sharing their expertise, industry knowledge, and professional network with their MAP Fellow during the program.
+MAP Mentors commit to sharing their expertise, industry knowledge, and professional network with their MAP fellows during the program.
 Fellows remain in their current, full-time jobs while dedicating approximately 10 hours a month, or 60 hours through the duration of the program, toward solving a challenge posed by their mentor.
 All expenses and experiences associated with the MAP Fellowship are fully funded.

 The NSI Technologist fellowship recruits technologists from across the country and gives them the core tools they need to effectively engage policymakers in both the legislative and executive branches on cyber issues.
 NSI Technologist fellows have the opportunity to engage with cyber experts and leading technology and national security policymakers.
 Currently, this is a virtual fellowship.
 When travel allows, the fellowship will restart as a year-long program with 4 multi-day sessions held throughout the calendar year in both Washington, D.C. and another major city.
 Fellows receive travel and accommodation expenses.

-The Global Leaders Fellowship is a rigorous, six-month virtual leadership coaching program for newly-appointed or emerging nonprofit executives globally.
+The Global Leaders Fellowship is a rigorous, six-month virtual leadership coaching program for newly appointed or emerging nonprofit executives globally.
 The program blends monthly one-on-one coaching for each fellow with monthly group coaching for the entire class.
 There is no fee to participate, nor travel or residency requirements.
 The program seeks new and emerging nonprofit and NGO executives, between 25 and 35 years of age, who have already established a solid record of accomplishment within their communities, careers, and organizations.

 The Robert Novak Journalism Fellowship Program supports a rising generation of serious and enterprising journalists.
 This prestigious, year-long program allows writers early in their careers to pursue projects they otherwise would be unable to research and report.
 Each Novak Fellowship provides $35,000 in grant money and expense assistance.
 Working print and online journalists with fewer than 10 years of professional experience are eligible to apply.
 This includes freelance and part-time journalists.
 Applicants must be citizens of the United States.